cconrad/cconrad.github.io/content/blog/2014-11-24-uninstall-asus-screen-saver.md

 wordpress_id: 798
 wordpress_url: http://www.clausconrad.com/?p=798
 ---
-The reason I chose this instead of the main competitor (in my country of residence, Sweden) Lenovo MiiX 2 was the battery lifetime and my previous experience with Asus; I own one of their Ultrabooks, which has never let me down and still now, approx. 3-4 years after purchasing it, feels like the fastest and most stable computer I ever owned.
+The reason I chose this machine instead of the main competitor (in my country of residence, Sweden) Lenovo MiiX 2 was the battery lifetime and my previous experience with Asus; I own one of their Ultrabooks, which has never let me down and still now, approx. 3-4 years after purchasing it, feels like the fastest and most stable computer I ever owned.

 So when I purchased my Transformer I was flabbergasted to find that one of the included applications, called "Asus Screen Saver", required a password, otherwise I was unable to uninstall it!